About Rachel Lambert BA, MA, IBMTdip

 At aged 22 the epiphany moment came: friends introduced me to Pennywort – a thirst-quenching plant growing in a stonewall - and my world changed forever.
 Almost overnight I realised I was surrounded by food and medicine, and that every plant had a use and purpose.

 Since then I have learnt from many skilled nature teachers and found that foraging brought together many things I loved.
 From walking, nature, plants, food, the senses, the great outdoors, nature awareness to creative cooking.
 Though perhaps my twenty-year-old self wouldn’t have been able to articulate it quite like that – I just loved it.

 In 2007 I felt I knew enough to start teaching foraging.
-My background working in environmental education and community health promotion (MA) meant I was comfortable leading walks and facilitating outdoors.
+My background was working in environmental education and community health promotion (MA) and I loved facilitating groups and working with people, food and the outdoors.
 I was using wild food daily and knew how to pick sensitively and responsibly from the hedgerows and the shoreline.

 Those humble and organic beginnings still underlie everything I do.
 I've now taught thousands of people, yet pride myself in keeping courses personal, small and practical.
 I’ve written two books on foraging and cooking, one of which won a Gourmand World Cookbook award.
 I continue to pull recipes apart and recreate them with a wild twist.

 On that note, I have a confession: I was brought up in a sugar-laden household of homemade cakes, drinks and ice lollies where I developed a 'natural' sweet-tooth.
 Applying this to create wild desserts is endless fun and I've coined SWEET WILDS to share my successes.